EdinCitaku/TerminalMuseum/README.md

 Add a unique museum-like experience to your terminal!

-TerminalMuseum is a CLI tool that displays a random piece of classical art on your terminal.
+TerminalMuseum is a CLI tool that displays a new piece of classical art on your terminal every time u run it.

 ## Installation